uoftcprg/pokerkit/README.rst

        3,  # Number of players
    )

-Below shows the pre-flop dealings and actions.
+Below are the pre-flop dealings and actions.

 .. code-block:: python